ga4gh-beacon/specification/CONTRIBUTING.md

 We sometimes waive the time constraint for cosmetic-only changes -- use good judgment.
 If an issue gets any **-1** votes, the comments on the issue need to reach consensus before the issue can be resolved one way or the other.
 There isn't any strict time limit on a contentious issue.

 The project will strive for full consensus on everything until it runs into a problem with this model.

-## Syntax Style and Conventions

-The current code conventions for the source files are as follows:

--   Use two-space indentation, and no tabs.
--   Hard-wrap code to 80 characters per line.
--   Use `UpperCamelCase` for object or record names.
--   Use `lowerCamelCase` for attribute or method names.
--   Use `CONSTANT_CASE` for global and constant values.
--   Comments: Please use the OpenAPI description for addition information

 ## Gitflow Workflow